Mutton Yakhni Pulao – Simple, Flavourful

 - Add ghee to a pressure cooker on medium high and allow it to heat up.
 Once hot, add cumin, cloves, peppercorn, cardamom, green chillies, cinnamon and bay leaf.
 Saute for 1-2 minutes or until fragrant.

 - Add sliced onions and fry on medium heat until golden brown, 2-4 minutes.
 Add ginger garlic paste, hing, fennel powder and jeera powder.
+Splash 2 tablespoons of water to avoid the masalas sticking to the pressure cooker.
 Cook for 3-4 minutes on low heat, stirring frequently.

 - Add mutton and dry roast for 2-3 minutes.
 Add curd and cook stirring continuously for 3-4 minutes.